 Comment When People Comment

-If someone took the time to comment on a post, you can take a moment to comment back.
+If an engaged customer took the time to comment on a post, you can take a moment to comment back.
 It doesn’t have to be immediate if the comment isn’t negative.
 It doesn’t have to be long.
 Sometimes a simple “thank you” is enough.
 But don’t make it seem like you’re a robot with the same response every time.

 A disengaged follower can be thought of as just a bit warmer than a cold lead.
 In other words, you’ve got a lot of work to do to take that person through to becoming a paying customer.